Dingyi-Lai/Dingyi-Lai.github.io/_posts/2023-06-15-probabilistic-causal-effect-estimation.md

 author: Dingyi Lai
 ---

-## Comparative Study of Probabilistic Causal-Effect Estimation Using Global Models

 ### Why This Matters
 Estimating how treatments or interventions influence outcomes over time is at the heart of causal inference—but real-world systems often react differently at different quantiles (e.g. the worst-affected vs. median cases).
 In my master’s thesis, I introduce a **unified “global” framework** that marries causal analysis with modern predictive algorithms—allowing us to uncover not just *whether* an intervention worked, but *how* its impact varies across the full outcome distribution.